ranijames/Data_analysis/README.md

  8. `list_to_dataframe.py`
 The script takes in list of fastq files from mutiple lanes and both reads.
 Then converts the input into a dataframe with 4 columns.
 Column with `sample_id`, `lane` , `fastq1` and `fastq2` reads.

+9. `GT_converter.py`
+The script to convert the columns from a GTF file to a tsv file.
+The contents used for convertion are the exon or CDS positions for each transcripts of a gene.